FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

 <!--more-->

-## Multi User Dashboards
+## Personalised Multi User Dashboards

 The original Node-RED Dashboard was built with a "single source of truth", no matter how many users interacted with the dashboard, each user would always see the same data.
 This is great for prototyping, or hobby projects, but as you scale up your Node-RED usage, you'll want to be able to have unique dashboard experiences for each user.

 ### Getting Started

+To enable multi-user dashboards, you'll need to be using FlowFuse, then complete two steps:

+#### Step 1: Enable "FlowFuse User Authentication"

-To enable multi-user dashboards, you'll need to be using FlowFuse, and have an instance with _"FlowFuse User Authentication"_ enabled in the "Security" Settings, this will require any user that wants access to your Editor or dashboard to be authorized by FlowFuse first.
+All instances on FlowFuse can be configured with _"FlowFuse User Authentication"_ in the "Security" Settings.
+This option requires any user that wants access to your Editor or dashboard to be authorized by FlowFuse first.

 !["Screenshot of the 'Security' settings available for any Instances running in FlowFuse"](./images/multi-user-dashboard-ffauth.png "Screenshot of the 'Security' settings available for any Instances running in FlowFuse"){data-zoomable}
 <figcaption class="-mt-6 mb-4 text-center"><b>"Screenshot of the 'Security' settings available for any Instances running in FlowFuse"</b></figcaption>

+#### Step 2: Install FlowFuse's User Addon

+Once the "FlowFuse User Authentication" option has been enabled on your instance, you can then install our plugin, `@flowfuse/node-red-dashboard-2-user-addon`, through the "Manage Palette" option in the Node-RED Editor.

 Once enabled, any messages emitted by a Dashboard 2.0 node will contain a new `msg._client.user` object, e.g: